 Critics attribute his everlasting success to his relaxed charm, wit, knowledge, personality and his concern for the safety, health and happiness of his listeners.

-In 1996, Wally Crouter, the consummate "Morning Man", was inducted into the CAB Broadcast Hall of Fame.
+In 1996, after Wally had retired from CFRB on November 1st,the consummate "Morning Man", was inducted into the CAB Broadcast Hall of Fame.

 Written by J. Lyman Potts - December, 1996